Phone Number Regex Patterns by Country

 const cleaned = input.replace(/[\s\-\(\)\.]/g, '');

-// If country specified, validate against that pattern
+// If a country is specified, test only that pattern

 return pattern.test(cleaned);